WayneMusungu/blog-post/README.md

 - As a user, I would like to be signed in and be able to log out.
 - As a user, I would like to submit a pitch.
 - As a user, I would like to view the pitches I have created.
-- As a user, I would like to update an already existing pitch.
+- As a user, I would like to update an already existing post.
-- As a user, I would like to delete an already existing pitch.
+- As a user, I would like to delete an already existing post.
-- As a user, I would like to make comments an already existing pitch.
+- As a user, I would like to make comments an already existing post.
-- As a user, I would like to upvote and downvote an already existing pitch.
+- As a user, I would like to upvote and downvote an already existing post.